It's no secret that TV streaming services are on the rise due to constantly rising cable prices.

 If you want to get one of the best streaming services, you should make sure to have one of the best Internet connections.
 You need fast Internet for streaming.
 The minimum amount of Internet you'll need to stream movies and shows effectively is 1.5Mbs for streaming, according to the FCC.

 Of course, this will differ depending on a number of people using your Internet service and what types of activities they're doing.
 Keep this in mind when you choose an Internet provider plan.

 If you want to stream your favorite movies and shows online to your TV, you're going to need a streaming device, or a Smart TV, for the job.
 The options for streaming devices can get confusing.
 As a result, here is a list of the main types of streaming devices and how they work.

-The Amazon Fire TV and Sticks are extremely versatile.
+- Amazon Fire TVs and Sticks - The Amazon Fire TV and Sticks are extremely versatile.
 They support all main subscriptions including Amazon Prime, Hulu, Netflix, HBO, and Showtime.
 An Amazon Fire TV or Stick may be your best bet if you're looking for a device that works with whatever decision you end up making on the best TV streaming service.
 The stick works like a Chromecast, plugging into your TV's HDMI port.

-Roku is somewhat new to the streaming device game.
+- Roku Player or TV - Roku is somewhat new to the streaming device game.
 Roku, however, supports over 3,500 channels of content at the moment.
 It supports Amazon as well as HBO and Showtime.
 You can now even use Netflix with Roku.
 The programming on Roku is pre-recorded, which is the difference between it and cable.

-The Apple TV is good for anyone who wants to stream Apple, HBO, Showtime or Netflix movies and shows.
+- Apple TV - The Apple TV is good for anyone who wants to stream Apple, HBO, Showtime or Netflix movies and shows.
 It is a bit slower than other options because they're not as new.
 The Apple TV does not support Amazon Prime either.
 This may be a red flag in your search for a streaming device.

 It's no surprise to anyone that streaming services have become immensely popular as an alternative to traditional cable TV.
 Be aware, however, that streaming services play by different rules than normal cable television.

 At the end of the day, you might be paying just much (or more!) on your monthly streaming services than you do on cable.
 It might be best to subscribe to one or two streaming services for specific content you want while trimming your cable package.